USS S-27: 1924–1939

-World War II
+1941–1942

 S-27 still was undergoing overhaul when the United States entered World War II with the Japanese attack on Pearl Harbor of 7 December 1941.
-After completion of her overhaul, she stood out of San Francisco Bay on 23 January 1942 and headed south.
-On 26 January 1942 she arrived at San Diego, and where resumed operations for the Underwater Sound Training School, which she continued into the spring of 1942.
-Then ordered north to the Aleutian Islands, she departed San Diego on 20 May 1942, proceeded to Port Angeles, Washington, and then continued on to the waters of the Territory of Alaska, where she commenced patrol operations.
+After completion of her overhaul, she stood out of San Francisco Bay, on 23 January 1942, and headed south.

+On 26 January 1942, she arrived at San Diego, and where she resumed operations for the Underwater Sound Training School, which she continued into the spring of 1942.
+Then ordered north to the Aleutian Islands, she departed San Diego, on 20 May 1942, proceeded to Port Angeles, Washington, and then continued on to the waters of the Territory of Alaska, where she commenced patrol operations.

-On 12 June 1942, a little over a week after the beginning of the Aleutian Islands campaign, S-27 put into Dutch Harbor on Amaknak Island off Unalaska in the Aleutian islands, took on provisions, refueled, and then headed west with orders to patrol in the Kuluk Bay area on the northeastern side of Adak Island and reconnoiter Constantine Harbor on the coast of Amchitka.
+On 12 June 1942, a little over a week after the beginning of the Aleutian Islands campaign, S-27 put into Dutch Harbor, on Amaknak Island, off Unalaska, in the Aleutian Islands, took on provisions, refueled, and then headed west with orders to patrol in the Kuluk Bay area, on the northeastern side of Adak Island, and reconnoiter Constantine Harbor, on the coast of Amchitka.

 On the night of 16–17 June 1942, she received orders to move to Kiska.
 On 18 June 1942, she reconnoitered Constantine Harbor, found no signs of enemy activity in the evacuated village there, and moved on to round the southern end of Amchitka, from which she would proceed to Kiska.
 In mid-afternoon on 18 June 1942, she rounded East Cape.

 Grounding and loss

-When S-27 surfaced on the evening of 18 June 1942, fog obscured her position.
-Lying to, to charge her batteries on both engines, she was carried about 5 nmi from her estimated position based on dead reckoning position.
+When S-27 surfaced, on the evening of 18 June 1942, fog obscured her position.
+Lying to, to charge her batteries, on both engines, she was carried about 5 nmi from her estimated position based on dead reckoning position.
 The fog prevented her crew from detecting that she was drifting.
 At midnight, she got underway slowly on one engine and continued to charge on the other.
-Soon after 00:43 on 19 June 1942, her crew sighted breakers about 25 yd forward of her bow.
+Soon after 00:43, on 19 June 1942, her crew sighted breakers about 25 yd forward of her bow.
 "Back emergency" orders were given, but seconds later she grounded on rocks off St. Makarius Point.

 Waves bumped S-27 violently against the rocks, rolling her 10° to 15° on each side.
 Her engines continued at "back emergency", but a submerged rock held her firmly.
 Her crew dumped fuel to lighten her and continued efforts to back off the rocks, but the lightened submarine only swung harder against the rocks.
 Her starboard screw struck a rock and was disabled.
-S-27′s crew attempted to force her ahead to clear the stern, but she only moved about 20 ft forward before the rocks again held her fast.
+S-27s crew attempted to force her ahead to clear the stern, but she only moved about 20 ft forward before the rocks again held her fast.
 Her crew sounded the immediate area, but found no passage.
 She transmitted the first of six distress signals at 01:15, but Dutch Harbor received only one of them, and it did not give her position.